-The impact of COVID 19 on education has been felt so far and wide that students who relied on government setups for meals at school are having to go hungry and even those who are more privileged are struggling to communicate normally through electronic systems.
+The impact of COVID-19 on education has been felt so far and wide that students who relied on government setups for meals at school are having to go hungry, and even those who are more privileged are struggling to communicate normally through electronic systems.

-In many countries it often feels that the impact of COVID 19 on education could have been controlled if the government would have been more proactive towards the cause.
+In many countries, it often feels that the impact of COVID-19 on education could have been controlled if the government would have been more proactive towards the cause.

 This, therefore, leaves the question of the smaller percentage of children who have the privilege to go to private schools.
-Across the world, this is a small number of learners who have greater, but not complete access to digital learning platforms.
-Private schools have transformed an almost non-existent sphere of e-learning into an every-day phenomenon.
+Across the world, this is a small number of learners who have greater but not complete access to digital learning platforms.
+Private schools have transformed an almost non-existent sphere of e-learning into an everyday phenomenon.
 They have turned to cloud-based applications, learning over video/audio conferences, emailing, and other technologies to get information across.

-Even once the gravity and the longevity of the situation had been established, social divide continued to play a big role in access to education.
+Even once the gravity and the longevity of the situation had been established, the social divide continued to play a big role in access to education.
 Even though these problems seem to be socioeconomic status-related, problems seem to be rampant across the board.
 Educational burdens continue to be felt across the world regardless of the socio-economic status of the student.
 No method has been created that has been able to re-create the teacher-student dynamic that is important in the process of learning.

-There are a significant number of problems even wealthier parents in urban spaces are feeling, and these are flowing over into other spheres of work as well.
-From setting up and monitoring e-learning spaces to dealing with tantrums and the stress around a new system in the troubled times of COVID 19.
-In cases with younger children and two working parents that also means a need to juggle between work and monitoring.
+There are a significant number of problems even wealthier parents in urban spaces are feeling, and these are flowing over into other spheres of work as well, from setting up and monitoring e-learning spaces to dealing with tantrums and the stress around a new system in the troubled times of COVID-19.
+In cases with younger children and two working parents, that also means a need to juggle between work and monitoring.
 Furthermore, with families at home, housework has increased, and therefore, what may have seemed like a relaxing time at home has changed into a space for stress and lowered productivity levels for both parents and children.

-Schools have also been feeling the brunt from parents in terms of the sub-par education that has been a result of new systems.
-Schools with monthly fee structure have also seen major dips in available cash and daycares are running dry.
+Schools have also been feeling the brunt of parents in terms of the sub-par education resulting from new systems.
+Schools with monthly fee structures have also seen major dips in available cash, and daycares are running dry.
 It is a cycle that is collapsing upon itself, especially as many educational systems run as not-for-profit institutions.
 Across world media, it has been observed that most governments have hardly spoken of the collapse of education systems in the context of COVID-19.
 What’s worse is that this means that they are also not offering solutions from the front.
-Another major concern that needs to be addressed world over is the need that fees remain standard as the quality of education grows as incomes have been affected across the board.
+Another major concern that needs to be addressed the world over is the need for fees to remain standard as the quality of education grows as incomes have been affected across the board.

-It is now understood the academic and economic distress the shutdown of schools worldwide has caused but there must be a way to mitigate it.
-From standardizing assessments to the more widespread availability of affordable resources, education must see a makeover to keep up with the COVID 19 times.
-Systems must be put in place to replace all the lost learning of this period and foolproof measures to safe-guard education from our uncertain future.
+It is now understood the academic and economic distress the shutdown of schools worldwide has caused, but there must be a way to mitigate it.
+From standardizing assessments to the more widespread availability of affordable resources, education must see a makeover to keep up with the COVID-19 times.
+Systems must be put in place to replace all the lost learning of this period and foolproof measures to safeguard education from our uncertain future.
 Governments must be encouraged to take measures to treat these issues as a priority.